1. Introduction to Vue, CDN and Flask with REST API¶

 6.2.
 Summary¶

-is preferred for sensitive data as it doesn't expose parameters in the URL.- For RESTful APIs, it is recommended to use HTTP methods (
+POSTis preferred for sensitive data as it doesn't expose parameters in the URL.- For RESTful APIs, it is recommended to use HTTP methods (

-) based on their intended functionality.
+GET,POST,PUT,DELETE) based on their intended functionality.

 This approach is referred to as being RESTful.